momgui/Bakrum/README.md

     ```

 3. **Install dependencies**
-    Ensure you have the required version of the Minecraft server and any other dependencies mentioned in the `docs/INSTALLATION.md`.
+    Ensure you have the required version of the Minecraft server and any other dependencies.

 4. **Configure the server**
     Modify the `server.properties` and other configuration files as needed.